pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

-Multiple foundations may use a single Git configuration source but have different variables loaded from a foundation specific vars file, Credhub, etc.
+Multiple foundations may use a single Git configuration source but have different variables loaded from a foundation specific vars file, CredHub, etc.

 This strategy can reduce foundation drift and streamline the configuration promotion process between foundations.